 Statistics show that if you are like most people today, you may live 20% to 30% or more of your life after you stop working.
 That's a lot of your lifetime.
 It could be 30 years - or more.
-With the advances that are taking place in health care and medicine,maybe the portion of your life spent in years after work will be even higher.
+With the advances that are taking place in health care and medicine, maybe the portion of your life spent in years after work will be even higher.
 That makes it even more important to plan ahead - and start to plan early.
-If you can set a goal of financial independence, and reach it - then you can be much better prepared Do you know people who are working well past age 65?
-Do you see people over age 65 working at jobs in your community?
-If so, do you think it is because they need to work, or does the employer need or want their services?

-for those later years.
+If you can set a goal of financial independence, and reach it - then you can be much better prepared for those later years.
 In looking into your future, and thinking about financial independence, a question comes up.
 How much money will you need to earn from "non-work sources" of income to be "financially independent" - and be able to choose to work or not work?